victordieggo/teste-frontend/README.md

-# Spaceman #
+# Teste front-end - PH2 #

-Spaceman is a simple and easily customizable HTML/CSS boilerplate to build websites and apps.
-It provides a flexbox based responsive layout system, pre-set styles for basic UI elements and a few CSS utilities and components.
+Front-end development test for PH2.

 ### Getting Started ###

-Spaceman uses [Gulp](http://gulpjs.com/) and [Browsersync](https://www.browsersync.io/), so you'll need [Node.JS](https://nodejs.org/en/).
-Once you have set it up, [download Spaceman](https://github.com/victordieggo/spaceman/releases/latest) to your project directory and access the terminal:
+This project was built using [Spaceman](https://github.com/victordieggo/spaceman), [Gulp](http://gulpjs.com/) and [Browsersync](https://www.browsersync.io/), so you'll need [Node.JS](https://nodejs.org/en/).
+Once you have set it up, download or clone the project and access the terminal:

 ```
 # install gulp globally
 $ npm install -g gulp

-# go to your project directory
+# go to the project directory
 $ cd myproject

 # install dev dependencies: